 How do winners receive their award payments?

-Scholarship checks will be mailed to applicants’ college or university accounts office in August by NASSP.
+Scholarship checks are mailed to applicants’ home addresses in August by NASSP.
 Recipients will be asked to provide detailed information about their destination institution upon receiving the award.

 Is the scholarship renewable?